UP-FacE: User-predictable Fine-grained Face Shape Editing: Related Work

-Most unsupervised methods aim at decomposing the latent space~\cite{harkonen2020ganspace,niu2023disentangling,chen2016infogan} or weights~\cite{shen2021closed} of a generative model to identify semantic editing dimensions.
+\textbf{Unsupervised Face Editing.} Most unsupervised methods aim at decomposing the latent space~\cite{harkonen2020ganspace,niu2023disentangling,chen2016infogan} or weights~\cite{shen2021closed} of a generative model to identify semantic editing dimensions.
 While such methods do not require labelled data, only a limited amount of meaningful semantic directions can be discovered and the level of entanglement is typically higher compared to supervised methods.
 DragGAN~\cite{pan2023drag} allows users to edit the shape of a face by moving facial landmarks.
 While this allows for a variety of shape edits, this requires significant user effort, especially for edits involving multiple landmarks.
-Moreover, DragGAN cannot be used for automated face editing.
-While the current landmarks can be automatically detected, the target location of the landmarks are unknown and to be determined by the users.
-Instead, we directly specify semantic features using landmarks, allowing for effortless user control and precise automatic manipulation.
+Instead, we specify semantic features using landmarks, which enables \methodName\ to learn how to move these landmarks, thereby facilitating effortless user control.

-\paragraph{Mask-based Face Editing.} Mask-based methods condition a generative model on face masks to provide fine-grained control.
+\textbf{Mask-based Face Editing.} Mask-based methods condition a generative model on face masks to provide fine-grained control.
 One common approach is to allow users to erase parts of the face and sketch the desired outlines of facial features.
 Subsequently, a generative model performs image inpainting based on the sketch mask~\cite{portenier2018faceshop, chen2020deepfacedrawing, chen2021deepfaceediting}.
-Another approach is to condition on face segmentations, where facial features like the eyes and mouth are separated by masks.
+Another approach is to condition face segmentations, where facial features like the eyes and mouth are separated by masks.
 This allows users to edit faces by manipulating the face segmentation masks~\cite{gu2019mask, song2019geometry, lee2020maskgan, ling2021editgan, sun2022ide, sun2022fenerf}.
 Mask-based methods require significant user effort and skill to manipulate the masks to perform the desired edits.
-With our method a simple slider interface can be used for face editing, which does not require any special skill.
+With our method, a slider interface can be used for face editing, which does not require any special skill.